Heartbroken (T2 song)

 The song was later rewritten to support boxer Ricky Hatton in his match against Floyd Mayweather.
 It was also sampled by DJ Khaled and Drake on their 2017 song "To the Max", and Digga D and ArrDee on their 2021 song "Wasted".

 Background

-Jodie Aysha wrote "Heartbroken" in 2004, aged just 15, inspired by her sister's break-up with her boyfriend.
-After meeting T2 later that year, Jodie showed him her lyrics and he recorded them at his apartment in Leeds.
-In 2006, he remixed her vocals to create a song in the style of bassline, a music genre similar to UK garage and which was popular in Yorkshire at the time.
+Jodie Aysha wrote the lyrics to "Heartbroken" in 2004, aged 14, inspired by her sister's break-up with her boyfriend.
+After meeting T2 later that year, Aysha recorded the vocals for "Heartbroken" at his apartment in Leeds and In 2006, he remixed them in the style of bassline, a genre similar to UK garage which was popular in Yorkshire at the time.

 Music video

 The music video features cameos by footballers Micah Richards and Anton Ferdinand.